 One of our members, Neebin, created our club logo.
 She explains her thinking behind her colour choices:

 “The world will be green and blue and the eagle will have original eagle colours, the teepee will be beige and black with the footprints representing the medicine wheel with the colours red, yellow, black, and white.”

 WWU is run as a club at O’Gorman High School (NeCDSB) in Timmins, Ontario.
 We meet every Tuesday during lunch hour and currently document our journey via Twitter, Teach Ontario, and Miss Lavoie’s blog.
-The students also have ideas about how to capture footage and share with the world, including a vlog, and we will host these on our Google Site.

 Our project involves using free virtual tour building software called WalkInto, 360′ cameras (Ricoh Theta S) and Google Street View as a storytelling platform for youth.
 Our students will share stories of their upbringing, culture, and traditions, and to discuss the issues that affect them.
 We hope to increase awareness of some of the challenges Indigenous communities face, and foster hope in the connections we create in order to spread positive messaging and resilience.
 This project will teach skills that actively prepare learners for the 21st century, one of our board’s improvement planning priorities, including (but not limited to): critical thinking, communicating ideas, understanding media, working with various technologies, and collaborating in teams.